Protobuild/Protobuild.Manager/README.md

 # Protobuild.Manager

 A cross-platform GUI manager for Protobuild modules.
+It's goals are:

+  * Make it easy to create cross-platform projects from templates
-This allows developers to easily change the platform they're working on through a graphical interface (**[click to play video](https://www.youtube.com/watch?v=v7j505P5AkM)**):
+  * Allow developers using Protobuild to easily change the platform they're working on

+This is extremely work-in-progress, but here's a video that demonstrates changing the platform through the graphical interface.
+You'll notice that the tool communicates directly with Visual Studio to automatically save everything and re-open the newly generated project files as needed (**[click to play video](https://www.youtube.com/watch?v=v7j505P5AkM)**):

 [![Video of switching platforms in Visual Studio](http://img.youtube.com/vi/v7j505P5AkM/0.jpg)](https://www.youtube.com/watch?v=v7j505P5AkM)